Harry Crosby: World War I

 At age 19, like many young men of upper-crust American society, Crosby volunteered to serve in the American Ambulance Service in France.
-A number of writers whose works he would later publish also served in the ambulance corps, including Ernest Hemingway and Malcolm Cowley.
+Writers whose works he later published also served in the ambulance corps, including Ernest Hemingway and Malcolm Cowley.
 He arrived in France on July 7, 1917.

 When America officially entered the War, the American Ambulance Service corps was integrated into the U. S. Army Ambulance Corps and Crosby enlisted.
 During the Battle of Verdun, he was very close to the front, and ferried wounded soldiers from the front lines to rear areas for three days without relief.
 On November 22, 1917, as Crosby and his best friend, Way "Spud" Spaulding, and another friend, Ben Weeden, were transporting several wounded soldiers to a medical aid station, Crosby's Ambulance 741 was hit by an artillery shell that landed 10 ft away, sending shrapnel ripping through the vehicle, completely destroying it.
 Miraculously, Crosby was unhurt, but Spaulding, following close behind in another ambulance, was struck in the chest by shrapnel.
 Crosby and Weeden were able to transport him to a hospital.
 After leaving Spaulding at the hospital in Beaulieu and returning to the aid station, Crosby was seen running in circles, lap after lap, without apparent purpose.
 Crosby declared later that that was the night he changed from a boy to a man.
 From that moment on, he never feared death.
 Spaulding was in intensive care for three months and was released from the hospital after six months.

 Crosby wrote many letters home during the two years he was in France.
 Originally convinced that God had "ordained the war" to cleanse the world, his early reports home were good-spirited.
 Over time, however, he began to describe the horror of trench warfare and awful scenes of dead and dying soldiers.

 On August 23–25, 1918, during a battle near Orme, his section (Section Sanitaire 641, attached to the 120th French Division) evacuated more than 2000 wounded and was cited for bravery in the field while under heavy German bombardment.
 Crosby became in 1919 one of the youngest Americans to be awarded the Croix de guerre.
 Harry was happy to finally have a medal to prove his valor and wrote home, "Oh Boy!!!!!! won THE CROIX DE GUERRE.
 Thank God."

 When the Armistice was signed, Crosby, like every other soldier, was anxious to go home, but waited for more than a month for orders.
 He wrote his mother, asking her to get "Uncle Jack" J.P.
 Morgan to intervene on his behalf.
 During the war, J.P.
-Morgan & Company had loaned $1.5 billion dollars (about $ billion in today's dollars) to the Allies to fight against the Germans.
+Morgan & Company had loaned $1.5 billion dollars ($ billion modern value) to the Allies to fight against the Germans.
 On March 21, 1919, Crosby left Brest for Boston via Philadelphia and arrived home a hero.